guillemalomar/GeneticAlgorithm/README.md

 I have chosen these specific parameters because I think they are useful to show how evolution works.
 The height/jump - tree height for instance was added because I wanted to check how the algorithm modified the individuals during iterations so that the remaining ones could access the environment resources.

-I have decided to try to use asyncio not only because I wanted to improve my knowledge on the library, but also because I really needed a good parallel library in order to obtain a good performance in the filtering stage.
+I have decided to use asyncio not only because I wanted to improve my knowledge on the library, but also because I really needed a good parallel library in order to obtain a good performance in both the filtering stage and the reproducing stage.

+I'm using MongoDB because the kind of data that I use fits really well (dictionaries) and with MongoDB Compass I can obtain some valuable information from resulting datasets.
+It would be interesting to, instead of simply storing and obtaining all individuals in every iteration, reading and writing individuals 1 by 1.
+This is not needed right now as the set fits in memory, but it could be a need if we want to use much bigger sets.

 I have decided not to use an API for a few reasons.
 The dataset used by the algorithm is intern, there are no external outputs, so to have an internal API only to encapsulate the processing code wouldn't make much sense.
 It would complicate the application without any strong reason.

-I'm using MongoDB because the kind of data that I use fits really well (dictionaries) and with MongoDB Compass I can obtain some valuable information from resulting datasets.
-It would be interesting to, instead of simply storing and obtaining all individuals in every iteration, reading and writing individuals 1 by 1.
-This is not needed right now as the set fits in memory, but it could be a need if we want to use much bigger sets.

 ![alt text][logo4]